Saul Sarabia, JD

 Consultant in Los Angeles, California

 Since 2003, I have trained students at UCLA to fight injustice while partnering them with organizations working for social change.
-Together, we have challenged racism in the Gulf Coast after Hurricane Katrina, supported formerly incarcerated people to build power to change laws that discriminate against them, and helped undocumented college students build a voice and a social movement.
-Currently, I integrate UCLA student learning in the social movement to abolish youth incarceration in California.
+Together, we challenged racism in the response to Hurricane Katrina, supported formerly incarcerated people to build power to fight discrimination against them, and helped undocumented college students launch a collective voice.

 Today, I work to enhance the capacity of change-agents by:

-* Training people to build an organized voice using base-building strategies, power mapping/power analysis, and designing campaigns
+* Training people to build an organized voice by using base-building strategies & power analysis, such as creating an LA County child care power building table;

-* Facilitating systems-change efforts to end mass incarceration and racial injustice by shifting public resources from human caging to human needs
+* Facilitating efforts to shift taxpayer investments from human caging to human needs, including: